 New York City

 Art21’s vivid video portraits provide explorations of the lives and aesthetic practices of the artists of our time.
-The distribution of its fantastic catalog to arts educators and public media platforms serves to inspire a more creative world.
+The distribution of its fantastic catalog to arts educators and public media platforms inspires a more creative world.

 • Simplified Logo of Artists Space